 Don’t lose sight of your marketing campaign when you’re offline.
 Monitor and nurture content plus the campaign.
 Both will tell you how it’s faring and also help you get your site ready for any traffic that it generates.

-Just like a flash flood, there are no early warning signs that tell when a surge is about to happen.
-One of your earlier blog posts may go viral or business gets mentioned in a high-traffic blog and you fail to notice the pingback.
+Like a flash flood, there are no early warning signs that tell when a surge is about to happen.
+One of your earlier blog posts may go viral, or a business gets mentioned in a high-traffic blog, and you overlook the pingback.
 Or it could be you’re giving a freebie to a couple of subscribers.